Astroglide Health Information

-ASTROGLIDE Natural personal Lubricant is free of glycerin and paraben, free of alcohol, free of fragrance, free of flavourings and free of hormones.
-It is water based, water soluble, latex safe, soft and smooth, long lasting and also moisturising.
+Astroglide Natural personal Lubricant is free of glycerin and paraben, free of alcohol, free of fragrance, free of flavourings and free of hormones.
+It is water based, water soluble, latex safe, soft and smooth, long lasting.
 It lasts longer and less goes further.
-ASTROGLIDE Natural is made with botanical ingredients and contains purified water, Aloe Vera, Vitamin C & E and Chamomile (known antibacterial).
+Astroglide Natural is water based and made with Aloe Vera, Vitamin C & E and Chamomile Flower Extracts (known for its antibacterial properties).
 Real pleasure lasts longer with ASTROGLIDE ..... naturally and this is why ASTROGLIDE is second only to nature.

 The consistency of ASTROGLIDE is similar to that of pre-ejaculate.
 ASTROGLIDE has achieved a good reputation by not having undesirable results such as becoming absorbed too quickly into the body (thus reducing lubrication) or becoming thick and sticky.
 The lubrication of ASTROGLIDE can be replenished with water if needed.

-At some point in their lives, usually associated with menopause, pregnancy, child birth, breast feeding, every Australian women will experience vaginal dryness.
+At some point in their lives, usually associated with menopause, pregnancy, child birth, breast feeding, just about every Australian women will experience vaginal dryness at some stage.
 Even though it may be common, a dry vagina feels uncomfortable and can make sex painful.
 Additionally, one third of women from the ages of 18 - 30 will also experience it.